rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 #### Rewriting Queries to Use Materialized Views

 The condition under which a query can be rewritten to use a materialized view are complex.
-However, if the query optimizier can perform such rewritings, then an automatic design tool can consider the improvement in performance that results from creating materialized views.
+However, if the query optimizer can perform such rewritings, then an automatic design tool can consider the improvement in performance that results from creating materialized views.